 I’ve also found that even pure coconut oil works great once skin has adjusted, though it can be drying on some skin types.
-One friend uses a half and half mix of coconut and olive oil that she blends in a blender to create a cream, and this works perfectly for you.
+One friend uses a half and half mix of coconut oil and olive oil that she blends in a blender to create a cream, and this works perfectly for her.

-To Wash Face With Oil Cleansing:
+How To Wash Face With Oil Cleansing